3D-e-Chem/tycho-knime-node-archetype/src/main/resources/archetype-resources/README.md

 ${symbol_pound}${symbol_pound} Continuous Integration

-Configuration files to run Continuous Integration builds on Linux (Travis-CI) and Windows (AppVeyor) are present.
+Configuration files to run Continuous Integration builds on Linux (Travis-CI), OS X (Travis-CI) and Windows (AppVeyor) are present.

 See `./.travis.yml` file how to trigger a Travis-CI build for every push or pull request.
 Also see `./.travis.yml` file how to upload coverage to https://www.codacy.com .